 - Is subject to “taxable expenditure” rules, which restricts certain expenditures a private foundation can make, including absolute prohibitions on lobbying activity, due diligence requirements for certain grants, and restrictions on certain grants to individuals;

-- Is subject to lower tax-deduction ceilings than public charities (30% of a human donor’s adjusted gross income compared to 50% for public charities and private operating foundations);
+- Is subject to lower tax-deduction ceilings than public charities (for cash donations,30% of a human donor’s adjusted gross income compared to 50% for public charities and private operating foundations);

 - Cannot receive grants from other private foundations to satisfy the donor foundation’s “minimum distributable amount” requirements, unless special due diligence procedures are utilized; and